mhcomm/pypeman/docs/userguide.rst

 To create a node, inherit form `pypeman.nodes.BaseNode` and override `process(msg)` method.

+You can use persistence storage to save data between two pypeman executions sush last time a specific channel ran by using the two following methods: :func:`save_data <pypeman.nodes.BaseNode.save_data>` and :func:`restore_data<pypeman.nodes.BaseNode.restore_data>`

 Specific nodes
 ``````````````
+Base for all node.
+You must inherit from this class if you want to create
+a new node for your project.

 ..  autoclass:: pypeman.nodes.BaseNode
     :members:
     :noindex:

+Thread node allow you to create node that execute is process method in another
+thread to avoid blocking nodes.

 ..  autoclass:: pypeman.nodes.ThreadNode
     :members: